Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

   - Inheritance-Based
   - Component-Based
   - State Machine
-2. Identify and describe how to implement GameplayKit components
-3. Refactor (implement) an existing code base into:
+2. Refactor (implement) an existing code base into:
-  - Inheritance-Based architecture
-  - Component-Based architecture using GameplayKit
+  - Component-Based architecture
-4. Implement a simple State Machine using GameplayKit
+3. Examine a simple State Machine using GameplayKit

 <!-- > -->